Computer Learns To Play Go At Superhuman Levels 'Without Human Knowledge'

 In their study, the researchers describe the program using a term that is well-known to students of philosophy: Tabula rasa, which is Latin for "blank slate."

-They argue that starting with a blank slate is optimal, because human data sets can be "expensive, unreliable or simply unavailable."
+They argue that starting with a blank slate is optimal because human data sets can be "expensive, unreliable or simply unavailable."
 Data sets of human knowledge could also potentially "impose a ceiling on the performance of systems trained in this manner."

 As it trained, "what we started to see was that AlphaGo Zero not only started to rediscover the common patterns and openings that humans tend to play," Silver said, "it also learned them, discovered them, and ultimately discarded them in preference for its own variants that humans don't even know about or play at the moment."

-When matched with the previous version that defeated the world champion, AlphaGo Zero beat it 100 games to 0.
+When matched with the version that defeated the world champion, AlphaGo Zero beat it 100 games to 0.

-The researchers say that the benefit of tabula rasa learning is simple: it means that a program can "learn for itself what knowledge is."
+The researchers say that the benefit of tabula rasa learning is simple: It means that a program can "learn for itself what knowledge is."
 This means it could be applied to other fields, they say, such as protein folding or reducing energy consumption.

-But other researchers such as Gary Marcus, an entrepreneur and psychology professor at NYU who specializes in artificial intelligence, think that the paper overstates its findings.
+But other researchers such as Gary Marcus, an entrepreneur and psychology professor at New York University who specializes in artificial intelligence, think that the paper overstates its findings.

 The program hasn't mastered Go without human knowledge, he says, because "actually prior knowledge has gone into the construction of the algorithm itself."

-Note: A previous version of this story misspelled Garry Kasparov's first name as Gary.